bahaaEldeen1999/Marioplex-Backend/readMe.md

 > set NODE_ENV=production
 ### then run the nodeJS seerver <br/>
 > node server.js
+## E2E test
+> we use postman in it
+## environmental variables
+> if you need to change connection sting in our project folder ./db-connection/connection.js
+> in next phase we will make it change in terminal
 ## generate seeds
 ### first install node-mongo-seeds globally by running
 > npm install -g node-mongo-seeds
 ### then generate the seeds on the default database by running